selkies-project/selkies-gstreamer/README.md

 docker run -d -p 3478:3478 -p 3478:3478/udp -p 49160-49200:49160-49200/udp coturn/coturn -n --min-port=49160 --max-port=49200 --lt-cred-mech --user=yourusername:yourpassword
 ```

-If you want to use TURN over TLS/DTLS, you must have a valid hostname, and also provision a valid certificate issued from a legitimate certificate authority such as [ZeroSSL](https://zerossl.com/features/acme/) (Let's Encrypt may have issues depending on the OS), and provide the certificate and private files to the coTURN container with `-v /mylocalpath/coturncert.pem:/etc/coturncert.pem -v /mylocalpath/coturnkey.pem:/etc/coturnkey.pem`, then add the command line arguments `-n --cert=/etc/coturncert.pem --pkey=/etc/coturnkey.pem` (the specified paths are an example).
+If you want to use TURN over TLS/DTLS, you must have a valid hostname, and also provision a valid certificate issued from a legitimate certificate authority such as [ZeroSSL](https://zerossl.com/features/acme/) (Let's Encrypt may have issues depending on the OS), and provide the certificate and private files to the coTURN container with `-v /mylocalpath/coturncert.pem:/etc/coturncert.pem -v /mylocalpath/coturnkey.pem:/etc/coturnkey.pem`, then add the command-line arguments `-n --cert=/etc/coturncert.pem --pkey=/etc/coturnkey.pem` (the specified paths are an example).

 More information available in the [coTURN container image](https://hub.docker.com/r/coturn/coturn) or the [coTURN repository](https://github.com/coturn/coturn) website.